leandromsales/gmtp/README.md

 Select save and confirm the .config name, exit and exit again.

-Now, it's time to compile the kernel itself (Note: X is the Number of threads):
+Now, it's time to compile the kernel itself:

-    $ make -j X
+    $ make -j 4

 Generate kernel modules: